oscar-franzen/alona/README.md

 `--qc_auto [yes\|no]` | Automatically filters low quality cells using five quality metrics and Mahalanobis distances.
 Three standard deviations from the mean is considered an outlier and will be removed.
 Default: yes

 # Input files
 The input file is a single gene expression matrix in plain text format.
 The header of the matrix are barcodes and the first column are gene symbols.
 Fields should be separated by tabs, commas or spaces (but not a mix).
 The file can be compressed with zip, gzip or bzip2.
-In addition, data can also be in [Matrix Market](https://math.nist.gov/MatrixMarket/) format, consisting of three files (one file for the actual data values, a second file for barcodes and a third file for gene symbols), which must be bundled together in a tar file (can be compressed or not).
+In addition, data can also be in [Matrix Market](https://math.nist.gov/MatrixMarket/) format (a format popular in [NCBI GEO](https://www.ncbi.nlm.nih.gov/geo/)), consisting of three files (one file for the actual data values, a second file for barcodes and a third file for gene symbols), which must be bundled together in a `tar` file (can be compressed with gzip or not).

 # Output files